A one-way ANOVA test for functional data with graphical interpretation

 \section{Acknowledgements}

-Mrkvi\v cka has been financially supported by the Grant Agency of Czech Republic (Project No.\ 16-03708S) and Mari Myllym{\"a}ki by the Academy of Finland (project numbers 295100, 306875).
+Mrkvi\v cka has been financially supported by the Grant Agency of Czech Republic (Project Nos.\ 16-03708S and 19-04412S) and Mari Myllym{\"a}ki by the Academy of Finland (project numbers 295100, 306875).
 Hahn's research has been supported by the Centre for Stochastic Geometry and Advanced Bioimaging, funded by the Villum Foundation.
-We are also greatful to Petr Znachor, the solver of the Grant Agency of Czech Republic (Project No. 15-13750S), for providing the temperature data.